abinit/abinit/doc/topics/_ConstrainedDFPT.md

 considering the phases of the nuclei and electrons wave functions when imposing the Born-Oppenheimer approximation, introduced a vector-potential term in the effective Hamiltonian of the nuclei.
-This new contribution enters the phonon equations of motion as a Berry curvature in the parameter space of the nuclei displacements, with the physical meaning of a force induced by a velocity, and restores the expected magnetic symmetries of the crystal[[cite:Bonini2023]].
+This new contribution enters the phonon equations of motion as a Berry curvature in the parameter space of the nuclei displacements, it has the physical meaning of a force induced by a velocity, and restores the expected magnetic symmetries of the crystal [[cite:Bonini2023]].

 Magnetic materials can also host spin-wave excitations (magnons) which typically overlap in energy with phonons and introduce additional complications in the linear-response regime.
 On the one hand, magnons and phonons can interact mutually influencing each other's spectra and, therefore, need to be simultaneously treated.
-This was solved in [[cite:Ren2025]] by working with a set of Hessians and Berry curvatures living in an extended parameter space of atomic displacements, local spin cantings and interactions thereof.
+This was solved in [[cite:Ren2025]] by working with a set of Hessians and Berry curvatures defined in an extended parameter space of atomic displacements, local spin cantings and interactions thereof.
 The resulting generalized equation of motion provides the eigenfrequencies and eigenvectors of the coupled magnon-phonon system.
-On the other hand, the so-called acoustic magnons typically have very low frequencies at the center of the Brillouin zone, which cause severe numerical instabilities in the self-consistent procedure whenever a given perturbation couples with these magnon excitations.
+On the other hand, the so-called acoustic magnons typically have very low frequencies at the center of the Brillouin zone, a fact that causes severe numerical instabilities in the self-consistent linear-response calculation whenever a given perturbation couples with these magnon excitations.

-Noncollinear magnetic systems pose severe convergence difficulties within standard density-functional perturbation theory (DFPT).
-The presence of low-energy magnon excitations leads to a poorly conditioned linear-response problem, especially:

-- At the Brillouin zone center (acoustic magnon as Goldstone mode),
-- In frequency-dependent calculations near magnon resonances,
-- In coupled spin–phonon problems.

-Constrained DFPT resolves these issues by introducing a penalty functional that stiffens the magnetic degrees of freedom during the linear-response calculation.
+The constrained DFPT method implemented in ABINIT resolves these convergence issues by introducing a penalty functional that stiffens the magnetic degrees of freedom during the linear-response calculation.
 The magnetic moments are constrained to remain close to their ground-state configuration, thereby eliminating problematic low-energy resonances from the self-consistent loop.

-The physically meaningful (relaxed-spin) response functions are subsequently reconstructed via exact linear-algebra relations derived from Legendre transformations.
+The physically meaningful response functions, i.e., those without the constraints, are subsequently reconstructed in ANADDB via exact linear-algebra relations derived from Legendre transformations.

-This strategy:

-- Dramatically improves convergence,
-- Preserves full formal equivalence with the unconstrained theory,
-- Enables robust access to dynamical spin–phonon response functions.

 ---
 ## Theoretical background

+The theoretical formalism has been detailed in [[cite:Royo2026]], here we shall summarize it.

 ### Magnetic functionals and Legendre transforms